Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: The category D(p|star)

 \begin{rem} \begin{enumerate} \item Even with the valuation structure on $\dgrmBSpast$, the right $\dgrmBSdeg$-module structure on $\dgrmBSpast$ does \emph{not} extend to a graded $\dgrmBS$-module structure.
 The primary reason for this is a mismatch between the degree and valuation of morphisms in $\dgrmBS$ (e.g.~$\deg({\rm dot}_{\tilde{s}})=1 \neq 0=\val({\rm dot}_{\tilde{s}})$).
 Unlike degree, valuation does not behave well algebraically in $\dgrmBS$; for example there are cases where $\val(L \otimes L') \neq \val L+\val L'$ for $L,L'$ two morphisms in $\dgrmBS$.
 We will return to this problem in \S\ref{sec:decat}.

-\item Unlike with Soergel diagrams, the valuation of a diagram in $\dgrmBSpast$ is not necessarily the sum of the valuations of all vertices and scalars in the diagram.
+\item Unlike with $\Ss$-graphs, the valuation of a diagram in $\dgrmBSpast$ is not necessarily the sum of the valuations of all vertices and scalars in the diagram.
 This is because for $L,L'$ two composable morphisms in $\dgrmBSpast$, we only have an inequality $\val(L \circ L') \geq \val L+\val L'$ rather than an equality. \end{enumerate} \end{rem}